Philadelphia Weather: Multi-Day Heatwave To Grip Region With Dangerous Heat And Humidity

 — NJHumanServices (@NJDHS) July 19, 2022

-It’s important to limit time outdoors, take extra breaks in an air-conditioned room and encourage those around you to drink plenty of fluids.MORE NEWS: Sesame Place Apologizes After Viral Video Appears To Show Mascot Refusing To High-Five 2 Young Black Girls
+It’s important to limit time outdoors, take extra breaks in an air-conditioned room and encourage those around you to drink plenty of fluids.MORE NEWS: Teacher Arrested In Connection With Assault Of Autistic Child At Children Academy In Galloway Township

 The heat and high humidity aren’t going anywhere fast, relief is expected to arrive early next week.